ali-kazemi8/PlaTiF-Tibial-Plateau-Fracture-Dataset/README.md

 ### Step 3: Run Our Sample Visualization Script\! 🚀

-We've prepared a friendly script, `Read_Data_PythonCode.py`, to help you visualize a patient's X-ray image and fracture mask.
+We've prepared a friendly script, `Read_Data_PythonCode.py`, to help you visualize a patient's X-ray image and tibia bone mask.

 *(If you haven't already, create `Python/Read_Data_PythonCode.py` and paste the following content into it.)*